M-Files/Developer-Portal/APIs/REST-API/Creating-And-Updating-Objects/index.md

 A specific property can be added, updated, or removed from an object by using the [/objects/(type)/(objectid)/(version)/properties/(id)](http://www.m-files.com/mfws/resources/objects/type/objectid/version/properties/id.html) endpoint.
 In addition, some other endpoints exist (e.g. [/objects/(type)/(objectid)/(version)/properties/comments](http://www.m-files.com/mfws/resources/objects/type/objectid/version/comments.html), [/objects/(type)/(objectid)/(version)/properties/title](http://www.m-files.com/mfws/resources/objects/type/objectid/version/title.html), and [/objects/(type)/(objectid)/(version)/properties/workflowstate](http://www.m-files.com/mfws/resources/objects/type/objectid/version/workflowstate.html)) that allow specific M-Files properties to be updated.

-<p class="note">Updating properties still requires the object to be checked out.
+Updating properties still requires the object to be checked out.
 The general process should be: check out, update object, check in.
-Some endpoints will automatically do this in the background (e.g. <a href="http://www.m-files.com/mfws/resources/objects/type/objectid/version/comments.html">/objects/(type)/(objectid)/(version)/properties/comments</a>), but these will be detailed in the documentation.</p>
+Some endpoints will automatically do this in the background (e.g. <a href="http://www.m-files.com/mfws/resources/objects/type/objectid/version/comments.html">/objects/(type)/(objectid)/(version)/properties/comments</a>), but these will be detailed in the documentation.
+{:.note}

 ```csharp
 // Create a HttpClient.